top of page

 converge.png

-In saying that we are affirming, we mean that we are an open, affirming, and grace-filled Communion believing that Christ’s love and ministry are open to all - regardless of anyone’s denominational background, political party, class, race, gender, sexual orientation, or age.
+When we say we are affirming, we mean that our Communion is open, welcoming, and grace-filled.
+We believe that Christ’s love and ministry are accessible to all, regardless of denominational background, political affiliation, social class, race, gender, sexual orientation, or age.
+We strive to create an inclusive community where everyone can experience the transformative love of God.

-In saying that we are sacramental, we mean that we embrace the sacramental and liturgical life of the historic Catholic and Apostolic Church.
-Our Communion embraces the creeds, sacraments, and historic episcopate in apostolic succession of the Church Catholic.
+By sacramental, we affirm our embrace of the sacramental and liturgical life of the historic Catholic and Apostolic Church.
+Our Communion upholds the creeds, celebrates the sacraments, and maintains the historic episcopate in apostolic succession.
+This sacramental life connects us to the ancient traditions of the Church while enriching our spiritual journey with the grace conveyed through these holy mysteries.

 CE